solidity-labs-io/forge-proposal-simulator/docs/guides/introduction.md

 ## Customized Governance Models

-This framework can be customized to meet unique protocol requirements to simulate proposals.
-Here we have an example of a [customized proposal type](./customizing-proposal.md).
+The framework can be customized to meet unique protocol requirements for simulating the proposal flow.
+An [example](./customizing-proposal.md) has been provided using Arbitrum Proposal flow to demonstrate FPS flexibility.

 ## Example Contracts